-- (B) Buffer Averaging for Wetland Protection.
-Buffer averaging to improve wetland protection may be permitted when all of the following conditions are met: - (i) The wetland has significant differences in characteristics that affect its habitat functions, such as a wetland with a forested component adjacent to a degraded emergent component or a "dual-rated" wetland with a Category I area adjacent to a lower-rated area; - (ii) The buffer is increased adjacent to the higher-functioning area of habitat or moresensitive portion of the wetland and decreased adjacent to the lower-functioning or less-sensitive portion as demonstrated by a critical areas report from a qualified professional wetland biologist/consultant; - (iii) The total area of the buffer after averaging is equal to the area required without averaging; and - (iv) The buffer at its narrowest point is never less than 75 percent of the required buffer width. - (C) Buffer Averaging for Reasonable Use.
-Buffer averaging to allow reasonable use of a parcel may be permitted when all of the following are met: - (i) There are no feasible alternatives to the site design that could be accomplished without buffer averaging;

-- (ii) The averaged buffer will not result in degradation of the wetland's functions and values as demonstrated by a critical areas report from a qualified wetland professional; - (iii) The total buffer area after averaging is equal to the area required without averaging; and - (iv) The buffer at its narrowest point is never less than 75 percent of the required buffer width. - (D) Buffer Reduction.
+- (i) The wetland has significant differences in characteristics that affect its habitat functions, such as a wetland with a forested component adjacent to a degraded emergent component or a "dual-rated" wetland with a Category I area adjacent to a lower-rated area; - (ii) The buffer is increased adjacent to the higher-functioning area of habitat or moresensitive portion of the wetland and decreased adjacent to the lower-functioning or less-sensitive portion as demonstrated by a critical areas report from a qualified professional wetland biologist/consultant; - (iii) The total area of the buffer after averaging is equal to the area required without averaging; and - (iv) The buffer at its narrowest point is never less than either 75 percent of the required width. - (E)(B) Buffer Averaging for Reasonable Use.
+Buffer averaging to allow reasonable use of a parcel may be permitted when all of the following are met: - (i) There are no feasible alternatives to the site design that could be accomplished without buffer averaging; - (ii) The averaged buffer will not result in degradation of the wetland's functions and values as demonstrated by a critical areas report from a qualified wetland professional; - (iii) The total buffer area after averaging is equal to the area required without averaging; and - (iv) The buffer at its narrowest point is never less than either 75 percent of the required buffer width. - (C) Buffer Reduction.
 For those legally created lots, tracts, and parcels that satisfy the criteria outlined below, the Administrator may allow a reduction to the standard buffer widths.
-The buffer widths may be reduced by no more than twenty-five percent, and in no case shall the buffer width be less than twenty-five feet.
+The buffer widths may be reduced by no more than fifty percent, and in no case shall the buffer width be less than twenty-five feet.
 The buffer reduction granted shall be the minimum necessary to afford relief to address hardship issues.
-All of the following criteria must be satisfied: - (i) The strict application of the bulk, dimensional or performance standards set forth in these requirements significantly interferes with reasonable use of the property; - (ii) The hardship described in subsection (i) of this section is specifically related to the property, and is the result of unique conditions such as irregular lot shape, size, or natural features and the application of this title, and not, for example, from deed restrictions or the applicant's own actions; - (iii) There are no feasible alternatives to the site design that could be accomplished with the impact minimization measures or buffer averaging provisions above; and - (iv) The reduced buffer will not result in degradation of the wetland's functions and values, or includes mitigation measures to address all impacts, as demonstrated by a wetlands report from a qualified professional wetland biologist/consultant; and (v) That the public interest will not suffer substantial detrimental effect. - (7) To facilitate long-range planning using a landscape approach, the Administrator may identify and pre-assess wetlands using the rating system and establish appropriate wetland buffer widths for such wetlands.
-These ratings are only valid for 5 years.
-The Administrator will prepare maps of wetlands that have been pre-assessed in this manner. - (8) Measurement of Wetland Buffers.
-All buffers shall be measured perpendicular to and horizontal from the delineated wetland boundary.
-Walkways, driveways, and other paved areas will not be considered buffers or included in buffer area calculations. - (9) Buffers on Mitigation Sites.
-All wetland mitigation sites shall have buffers consistent with the buffer requirements of this Chapter.
-Buffers shall be determined based on the expected or target category of the proposed wetland mitigation site. - (10)Buffer Maintenance.
-Except as otherwise specified or allowed in accordance with this Chapter, wetland buffers shall be retained in an undisturbed or enhanced native vegetation condition.
-In the case of compensatory mitigation sites, removal of invasive non-native weeds is required for the duration of the mitigation performance assurance surety or bond. - (11)Impacts to Buffers.
-Requirements for the compensation for impacts to buffers are outlined in Section 11.80.070. - (12)Allowed Buffer Uses.
-The following uses may be allowed within a wetland buffer in accordance with the review procedures of this Chapter, provided they are not prohibited by any other applicable law and they are conducted in a manner so as to minimize impacts to the buffer and adjacent wetland:
+All of the following criteria must be satisfied: - (i) The strict application of the bulk, dimensional or performance standards set forth in these requirements significantly interferes with reasonable use of the property; - (ii) The hardship described in subsection (A) of this section is specifically related to the property, and is the result of unique conditions such as irregular lot shape, size, or natural features and the application of this title, and not, for example, from deed restrictions or the applicant's own actions; - (iii) There are no feasible alternatives to the site design that could be accomplished with the standard buffer averaging or buffer reduction provisions above; and - (iv) The reduced buffer will not result in degradation of the wetland's functions and values as demonstrated by a wetlands report from a qualified professional wetland biologist/consultant; and - (v) That the public interest will not suffer substantial detrimental effect. - (7)(8) To facilitate long-range planning using a landscape approach, the Administrator may identify and pre-assess wetlands using the rating system and establish appropriate wetland buffer widths for